Kalilo - Love for the natural fibres

 Every brand has a story behind and so does Kalilo.
 Our love and obsession for natural fibres is how Kalilo was born.
 Once we touched and felt a hand felted cashmere scarf one fine day, there was no going back.
 The luster, softness and warmth of a handspun yak blanket just blew us away.
 A hand knitted bamboo scarf was absolutely mesmerizing.
 It was an easy decision, what better than to work with what you love everyday and share that with the world.

-Yak wool - Your doorway to guilt-free fashion
+Yak wool - your doorway to guilt-free fashion

 Yaks are long-haired herd animals native to the Himalayan region.
 The hair helps them survive extreme conditions up in the Himalayas where temperatures can be as low as -40ºC.
 Their thick warm coat typically has two layers of hair.
 The outer hair, which is the most visible on the animal is dangly, longer, coarser, and stronger.
 This layer protects the animal from snow, wind, and rain.
 The inner hair, the so called down hair is produced during the winter and is dense, fine, matted, and soft, hence providing great insulation.
 The inner hair is naturally shed during the spring and is easily harvested by combing; making the process of collecting fibre eco-friendly and sustainable.Yak wool is deemed as the new cashmere in the fashion industry and not without a reason.
-Why is yak wool special?

-- Warm and breathable - A number of independent studies have shown that yak wool is up to 40% warmer, 66% more breathable and 17% faster at ejecting moisture than merino wool.
+- warm and breathable - A number of independent studies have shown that yak wool is up to 40% warmer, 66% more breathable and 17% faster at ejecting moisture than merino wool.
 No more compromise between warmth and comfort.

-- Amazingly soft, durable and hard-wearing - Fluffy and light yak fabric can easily be confused with cashmere as it's comparable in terms of the feel and softness.
+- amazingly soft, durable and hard-wearing - Fluffy and light yak fabric can easily be confused with cashmere as it's comparable in terms of the feel and softness.
 Yak fabric is soft, strong and sustainable.

-Cashmere - The yarn of yarns
+Cashmere - the yarn of yarns

 Cashmere needs no introduction.
 It's synonymous to luxury.
 No wonder it's called the Diamond fibre.
 It is made from the soft and fleecy inner down hairs of cashmere goats.
 These hairs protect the goats from harsh cold weather in their natural habitat.
 They naturally shed their down hair once a year, which is then combed by farmers and sold.
 It's one of the most expensive and sought after fibres in the fashion industry, not only because of the conspicuous values it adds, but also because of its rareness.
-Why is cashmere expensive?

-- Extremely valuable - Incredibly soft, warm and lightweight.
+- extremely valuable - Incredibly soft, warm and lightweight.
 A well kept cashmere scarf lasts for years and will always remain in fashion - any dress or occasion.
 A treasured heirloom indeed.

-- A rare fibre- A single goat sheds about 200 grams of down once a year during the molting season from March to April.
+- a rare fibre- A single goat sheds about 200 grams of down once a year during the molting season from March to April.
 Not enough even for a scarf.

-Bamboo - Easy on you and environment
+Bamboo - easy on you and the environment

-- Breathable and super comfortable - Apparels made from bamboo are very comfortable because it is highly breathable and regulates temperature very well, making it cool in summer and warm in winter.
+- breathable and super comfortable - Apparels made from bamboo are very comfortable because it is highly breathable and regulates temperature very well, making it cool in summer and warm in winter.
 It is also naturally anti-static and absorbs moisture quickly, drying very fast, so bamboo fabric does not stick and cling to your skin.

-- Hypoallergenic and antibacterial - Bamboo fibre is naturally hypoallergenic, making it perfect for sensitive skin as it prevents any allergic reactions.
+- hypoallergenic and antibacterial - Bamboo fibre is naturally hypoallergenic, making it perfect for sensitive skin as it prevents any allergic reactions.
 It has natural antibacterial properties which resists the growth of bacteria on fabric, making it naturally odour-resistant even after multiple washes.
 It is soft and smooth, feeling great against your skin.